jclouds/jclouds-site/guides/providers.md

 You can also set the context property `[Artifact ID].endpoint` to use the following APIs for your private cloud.

-The Maven Group ID for all supported APIs below is [org.apache.jclouds.api](http://search.maven.org/#search%7Cga%7C1%7Corg.apache.jclouds.api)
+The Maven Group ID for all supported APIs below is [org.apache.jclouds.api](http://search.maven.org/#search%7Cga%7C1%7Corg.apache.jclouds.api).
+Providers in labs (denoted by \*) are under [org.apache.jclouds.labs](http://search.maven.org/#search%7Cga%7C1%7Corg.apache.jclouds.labs).

 <table class="table table-striped table-hover">
     <thead>